ca-la/react-focused-key-handler/README.md

 ## API Limitations

-As of now the API does not provide the ability to have a melody share it root note with any other melody's root note or singular `<KeyHandler/>`'s trigger.
-While the API will permit you to do this it will cause unknown behaviour in your programme.
+As of now the API does not provide the ability to have a melody share its root note with any other melody's root note or singular `<KeyHandler/>`'s trigger.
+While the API will permit you to do this it will cause unknown behaviour in your program.
 If you find the need to have such an API in your project feel free to extend our API and submit a PR!

 ## Releasing

 We use a script that ensures we release from the `main` branch, and performs the correct `npm version` and `npm publish` steps.
 Here is an example: